theoptips/mentor_FAQ/FAQ.md

 - FAQ 026 show me an example of using lambda in pandas dataframe Ans: 034
 - FAQ 027 how to programmatically modify a column in pandas dataframe Ans: 034
 - FAQ 028 How matplotlib works under the hood 035
+- FAQ 029 New student welcome, wiki and logistics Ans 036

 # ANSWERS